microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

    -  Safari on macOS
    -  Safari on iOS or iPadOS
    -  Chrome on Android
--  Feature documentation, samples, live demo, operation of demo bots
+-  Include feature documentation, samples, live demo, published demos bots, etc.
    -  All samples must also come with a hosted live demo
    -  Please discuss with us if a specific bot is needed for the live demo

 ## Our workflows

-Here list how we generally work when [fixing a bug](#fixing-bug) or [implementing a new feature](#implement-new-feature).
+The following is a guidance list on how to approach when [fixing a bug](#fixing-bug) or [implementing a new feature](#implement-new-feature).

 ### Fixing bugs

-Write the bug repro as a test, before fixing the bug.
+Write the bug repro as a test before fixing the bug.

 1. Clone and prepare the repository or reset an existing one
    -  To reset, run `npm run tableflip`
 1. Run continuous build by running `npm start`
-1. Reproduce the bug on a test page, under `__tests__/html/this-is-the-bug.html`
+1. Reproduce the bug on a test page under `__tests__/html/this-is-the-bug.html`
 1. Run `npm run browser` and navigate to the test page
-   -  Make sure the test fail as described in the repro
+   -  Make sure the test(s) fail as described in the repro
 1. Fix the bug
-1. Reload the test page, it should succeed
+1. Tests should succeed after bug fixes are compiled and reloaded in the browser
-1. Run all test suites in an automated manner
+1. Run all test suites:
    -  Run `npm run docker`, followed by `npm test` in a new terminal
 1. Do [final checks](#final-checks)
 1. Submit a pull request